 There are still many nonprofit organizations, most especially food banks and food services that we can participate with — both from in our own homes, and safely in our communities.
 If you’re healthy and want to take the step in our local neighborhoods, type “virtual volunteering” in a search engine and see how you can take action.

 A few virtual volunteering resource websites:

 These are only a few of many ideas of ways we can help our community while practicing social or physical distancing.
 Have more opportunities you want to share?
-Email email@example.com or comment below.
-And send us photos or video of you virtually volunteering, or ways you’re #INCGivingGratitude in this opportunity to be safe at home.
+Email firstname.lastname@example.org and send us photos or video of you virtually volunteering, or ways you’re #INCGivingGratitude in this opportunity to be safe at home.

 Let’s focus on the good and keep kindness contagious!

 Whenever you possibly can, do good to those who need it. – Proverbs 3:27 TEV